aabs/aabs.github.io/_posts/2010-03-06-surreal-graham-norton-moment.md

+---
-Title: Surreal Graham Norton Moment
+title: Surreal Graham Norton Moment
-Date: 2010-03-06 20:15
+date: 2010-03-06 20:15
-Author: aabs
+author: aabs
-Category: humour
+category: humour
-Tags: weird
+tags: weird
-Slug: surreal-graham-norton-moment
+slug: surreal-graham-norton-moment
-Status: published
+status: published
+...

 Today I got my first experience of being caught in a storm of golf ball sized hailstones.
 We'd decided to take the day out and visit the Moomba Festival in the city centre.
 All was well, and the kids were in a cub scouts arena trying their hands at rock climbing.
 Suddenly, we heard an ominous rumbling and within seconds we were pelted with inch thick hailstones.